cvwjensen/springbootcourse/persistence/persistence/README.md

 - use courseRepository.delete() to delete it.
 - use courseRepository.flush() to force Hibernate to execute the queries in the transaction.

-Even tough there are a Teacher and some Students associated with the Course, the delete succeeds because the relations are owned by the Course.
+Even tough there is a Teacher and some Students associated with the Course, the delete succeeds because the relations are owned by the Course, and therefore are handled when the Course is deleted.

 #### Solution
 ```java